dorukgezici/astro-decap-cms-oauth/README.md

   </a>
 </p>

-This integration automatically mounts the Decap CMS admin dashboard to `/admin` and custom OAuth authentication backend routes to `/oauth`, `/oauth/callback` using GitHub as the provider.
+This integration automatically mounts the Decap CMS (or any compatible CMS like Sveltia) admin dashboard to `/admin` and custom OAuth authentication backend routes to `/oauth`, `/oauth/callback` using GitHub as the provider.

 _This way, you aren't vendor-locked to `Netlify` and your app can be deployed anywhere that supports SSR._